MHA Ludwig Community Benefit Award

 To ensure efficient processing of nomination materials, all entries must include:

 - An overview of no more than 275 words that summarizes the program’s basic structure and outcomes.
 This section must describe the program and the problem it addresses; the essential elements of the strategy for implementing the program; and a brief summary of the program’s outcomes.

-- No more than four additional double-spaced pages (approximately 1,250 words) that address the four criteria area listed in the “Criteria” section.
-These pages should be organized under the subheads — statement of problem and goal, leadership role, mission and vision role, program design and outcomes, assessment, and sustainability — that correspond to each of the items in the “Criteria” section and must be separate from the overview described above.
+- No more than four additional double-spaced pages (approximately 1,250 words) that address the four criteria areas listed in the “Criteria” section.
+These pages should be organized under the subheads — statement of problem and goal, leadership role, program design and assessment, and sustainability — that correspond to each of the items in the “Criteria” section and must be separate from the overview described above.